guser21/polynomials/README.md

 # polynomials
-Handles arithmetics operations with multivariable polynomials and much more
+Handles arithmetic operations with multivariable polynomials and much more